devdotcore/CityManager/README.md

 ### Setup
 The following steps are for runnning the codebase locally on a Mac using Visual Studio Code, you find similar or better options online.

+**The code use EFCore data first approach, please make sure to change connection string in appsetting.json to point the sqlserver with right permission.
+Migration will be applied on application start.**

 1. Download and install [.Net Core 3.1.202](https://dotnet.microsoft.com/download/dotnet-core/3.1) SDK on your machine.
 2. Dowload this repo into a working directory and take latest from master branch
 ```markdown